NRTC-Group/sandbox/.github/ISSUE_TEMPLATE/Title.md

 ---
-name: ''
+name: New Title
-about: ''
-title: Please fill-out the title that should be created.
+about: Each section of tutorial should have one card in here.
+title: TITLE OF SECTION
-labels: ''
+labels: 'Title'
 assignees: ''

 ---

+**Insert your subsections here.**